-Initially, as explained above, people in hospital will be allowed one Designated Visitor who will be able to visit at pre-arranged times.
-At each stage, when guided by the Scottish Government, these restrictions will be revised and altered dependent on the outbreak status of the virus and any outbreak within the hospital and local community.
+Initially, as explained above, people in hospital will be allowed two Designated Visitors who will be able to visit at pre-arranged times.
+At each stage, when guided by the Scottish Government, these restrictions will be revised and altered dependent on the outbreak status of the virus, the Protection Level (Tier) applied to the Western Isles, and any outbreak within the hospital and local community.